Liquidwork/Digital_gym_system/README.md

 # Digital_gym_system

 A Digital gym system using agile development methods.
 The target of this system is to apply the knowledge from Software Engineering to build this product based solely on Java.
+The project is now ended after the final dilevery, the repository will be archived from now on.

 ## How to run the program